HomePage Path

 TF 074-335 Lincolnshire England

-Folkingham CastleFolkingham Castle was originally a Norman earth and timber ringwork and bailey fortress, founded by Gilbert de Ghent.
-In 1312, Henry, Baron de Beaumont founded the stone moated castle, when he was granted a licence to crenellate.
-The large square platform is enclosed by a deep ditch, with a strong counterscarp bank and to the east is an inner barbican and a massive flat bailey, which is outlined by the remnants of its rampart and ditch.
-In the 19th century, workmen found walls seven-feet thick, when the site was turned into a prison, known as The House of Correction, of which the gate and governor's house survives.
+Folkingham CastleFolkingham Castle was originally a late 11th century earth and timber ringwork and bailey fortress, founded by Gilbert de Ghent.
+In 1312 Henry de Beaumont founded the stone moated castle, when King Edward II granted him a licence to crenellate his dwelling house.
+The large square platform is enclosed by a deep ditch, with a strong counterscarp bank and to the east is a barbican and a massive flat bailey, which is outlined by the remnants of its rampart and ditch.
+In the early 19th century, workmen found large stones and foundations when The House of Correction was built on the site.
+The prison buildings were demolished in 1955 but the gatehouse with its triumphal arch remains.
 7 miles north-west is Heydour Castle and 19 miles west is Belvoir Castle.

 Street Map